- The Personalization guide for digital advertisers

 The personalization guide for digital advertisers

 The new Instapage Personalization Guide looks into a number of aspects surrounding personalization.
-Particularly, it examines current trends and addresses personalization’s “missing link,” the post-click experience, and how it can be used to boost conversion rate in the marketing funnel.
+Particularly, it examines current trends and addresses personalization’s “missing link,” the post-click landing page, and how it can be used to boost conversion rate in the marketing funnel.
 Here’s what you can expect in the guide:

 Often, industry buzzwords become bigger than their definition.
 They explode to blogs, reports, and ebooks around the internet, and it’s not uncommon to lose sight of their meaning.
 In this section of the personalization guide, we bring some clarity to the discussion with a definition of personalization.